 The problem with these scans is that they are very expensive.
 If they are medically necessary, however, in order to determine whether or not you need a life-saving procedure or need to remain hospitalized for a few days, then these scans can give your physician insight on how to treat you.
 RileyCate, LLC, will request those records and bills on your behalf as they work to present your case for resolution.

-Most personal injuries include physical, emotional, and financial hardships.
+Most personal injuries include physical pain, emotional pain, and financial hardships.
 If you or a family member has been the victim of a personal injury, then our personal injury lawyers and wrongful death attorneys will help you to seek compensation.
 We can help you each step of the way: from filing the initial claim, ensuring that supporting evidence is strong, and negotiating a fair settlement or going to trial.

 Why RileyCate, LLC

-At RileyCate, LLC, we work hard for our clients.
+At RileyCate, LLC, our personal injury lawyers work hard for our clients.
 We have helped thousands of personal injury victims receive financial compensation for their injuries, lost wages, medical bills, and pain and suffering.
 Our Indianapolis law firm has negotiated claims and tried cases for decades, recovering millions of dollars for our clients.
-If you or a loved one was harmed due to someone else’s negligence, then you should contact the legal specialists at RileyCate, LLC as soon as possible after your accident.
-We will be able to advise you on the air next steps immediately after your accident to ensure your case is well positioned for you to receive the compensation you are entitled to under the law.
+If you or a loved one was harmed due to someone else’s negligence, then you should contact the legal specialists at RileyCate, LLC as soon as possible after the accident.
+We will be able to advise you of the next steps immediately after your accident to ensure your case is well-positioned for you to receive the compensation you are entitled to under the law.

 Even if you believe that you were at fault for the accident, do not admit fault.
 You are not required to say anything!
 Instead, contact a qualified attorney.
 There may be other factors that affected your crash that you are unaware of at the time of the accident.
-You do not know what portion of responsibility any of the other drivers may have.
-Instead, give RileyCate, LLC a call.
+As such, give RileyCate, LLC a call.
 We will conduct a thorough investigation into your case.
 We offer free consultations for personal injury claims!
 To learn more about the claims process and the legal services we offer, call our firm today at (317) 597-6197.